janaom/KodeKloud-Engineer-2.0/Ansible_1/Task_2/Ansible_Inventory_Update.md

+## Instructions

 The Nautilus DevOps team has started testing their Ansible playbooks on different servers within the stack.
 They have placed some playbooks under `/home/thor/playbook/` directory on `jump host` which they want to test.
 Some of these playbooks have already been tested on different servers, but now they want to test them on `app server 3` in `Stratos DC`.
 However, they first need to create an inventory file so that Ansible can connect to the respective app.
 Below are some requirements:

 a.
 Create an ini type Ansible inventory file `/home/thor/playbook/inventory` on `jump host`.